hpliddell/hpliddell.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Our research group applies interdisciplinary engineering approaches to address multiscale research challenges in <strong> manufacturing sustainability </strong> and <strong> mechanics of multilayered systems</strong>.
+Based at Purdue University, our research group applies interdisciplinary engineering approaches to address multiscale research challenges in <strong> manufacturing sustainability </strong> and <strong> mechanics of multilayered systems</strong>.

 More content coming soon!